ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ### Cleaning up

-Run the following to stop and remove all the containers we created with the `docker-compose up` command.
+Run `docker-compose down` to stop and remove all the containers we created with the `docker-compose up` command.
 In addition to that also remove the external volume and networks we created.
-In the _Using Makefiles_ section, our makefile will create these for us.
+In the _Using Makefiles_ section, the makefile will create these for us.

 ```
 docker-compose down